 In 2018, the publishing house of the National University of Rosario published his book Poliarmonía, an aesthetic possibility a kind of manual where an analytical instrument completely unusual in the world of the study of harmony is developed.

-Since 2015 he is the coordinator and artistic programmer of the Live Music Arts space, which is dependent on the Ministry of Culture and Education of the Municipality of Rosario, which develops a large part of the activity related to chamber music in Rosario.
+From 2015 to 2020 he was the coordinator and artistic programmer of the Live Music Arts space, which is dependent on the Ministry of Culture and Education of the Municipality of Rosario, which develops a large part of the activity related to chamber music in Rosario.

 Argentine composer, consolidated as a reference of his generation.
 His music articulates contemporary tango with classical music, thus composing a new aesthetic called Tango de Cámara.